theislab/lamin_dataloader/README.md

-This repo is a dataloader tool for training large-scale transformer models using large amount of data distributed on many Anndata h5ad files.
+This repo is a dataloader tool based on LaminDB for training large-scale models using large amount of data distributed on many Anndata h5ad files.

 Installation